engelsystem/engelsystem/README.md

  * Both Apache and Nginx allow for different VirtualHost configurations.

 ### Docker

+#### Development
+For instructions on how to build the Docker container for development, please consult the [DEVELOPMENT.md](DEVELOPMENT.md).

 #### Build
 To build the `es_server` container:
 ```bash